Ridhiman27/Winvester/README.md

 4.)
 The investors will be able to diversify their portfolio within minutes and get their portfolio curated and diversified.

 5.)
-Portfolio Curation will be based on certain algorithms which will include past performances of the assets throughout their inception.
+Portfolio Curation will be based on certain algorithms, including past performances of the assets throughout their inception.

 ### Flow Diagram